• Facebook

 This miso salmon is fresh fish fillets soaked in a flavorful marinade, then broiled to perfection and topped with sesame seeds.
 A unique and delicious main course option that takes just minutes to put together!

-When I’m looking for fresh ways to serve up salmon, I turn to family favorites such as honey glazed salmon, broiled salmon and this flavorful miso salmon.
+When I’m looking for fresh ways to serve up salmon, I turn to family favorite salmon recipes such as almond crusted salmon, honey glazed salmon, broiled salmon and this flavorful miso salmon.
+Serve your salmon with a side of sushi rice and watch the rave reviews come in!

 A platter of miso salmon fillets topped with sesame seeds and green onions.